 The presentation must be assessed in the context of the age, gender and past medical and surgical history of the patient.
 Urinary symptoms may not be indicative of urological abnormality but may have other causes such as frequency of micturition in anxiety or urinary symptoms caused by neurological disease.

 The following account will both list important items as an aide-mémoire and provide diagnostic tips and suggestions for history and examination.
 Paediatric genitourinary history and examination are referred to and important aspects particular to developing children are outlined.
 The separate partner article Genitourinary History and Examination (Female) covers detail specific to female patients.

 Male genitourinary history

 Care should again be taken to ensure privacy and comfort for both history and examination.
 Establish confidence and rapport.
 Allow the patient to describe their complaint or problem.
-It may again be appropriate and necessary to ask details about sexual and psychosexual history.
-Specific questions may be appropriate.
+It may be appropriate and necessary to ask details about sexual and psychosexual history.
+Sign-posting these intimate and personal questions and explaining their importance can facilitate better co-operation from the historian.
+Specific, closed questioning may be appropriate.
 Significant symptoms and history are described below.